-In 2020, Step 2 of the new process lets you account for multiple jobs.
+Step 2 on Form W-4 lets you account for multiple jobs.
 It’s important to report all your earnings on a W-4, so the proper amount of income tax is withheld.
 If you have a side gig, you are self-employed, or you receive a Form 1099, you can include that additional income on your W-4 as well.

 Note: If you are married, Step 2 is also where you would indicate that your spouse works.

 This article was last updated on September 20, 2021.